Where have the legendary developers from back then gone?

 Source: Bonfire Studios

 Bonfire Studios’ current focus is on developing a Unity-based cooperative MMO that will “combine competitive and cooperative elements.”
 The targeted audience for the MMO is the hard core gaming community.
 In an interview with PCGamesn, Rob Pardo noted, “It’s definitely a game for core gamers; we’re not going to present you with a mobile game a la Candy Crush out of the blue.”
 With a small dig at Diablo Immortal, Pardo admitted, “Our time at Blizzard taught us what gamers really want.”
 Through small teams that are largely free to work and live in a relaxed environment, Bonfire Studios says it wants to make “imagination and mutual learning” its corporate compass once again.
-In terms of finances, by the way, Riot Games is once again lending a hand to a studio of ex-Blizzard developers.
+In terms of finances, by the way, is once again lending a hand to a studio of ex-Blizzard developers.
 We are curious to see if a pattern emerges here for the next few years.

 Skystone Games / Greybeard Games: David Brevik’s RPG career